ibm-cloud-docs/vpc/fl-analyze.md

 1. Extract and view the downloaded flow log objects in JSON format.
 1. Use command-line tools, such as **jq** or **grep** to search the downloaded flow log objects.

+Flow logs are periodically written to COS about every 5 minutes.
+{: note}

 ## Flow log data format

 The traffic summary that is contained in a flow log includes: